OscarSaharoy/gooey/README.md

 The gooey script contains thorough commentary as well as a test script which is invoked when gooey.py is executed as the main program.

-The gooey library is imported alongside Tkinter, for example: \n import gooey, Tkinter
+The gooey library is imported alongside Tkinter, for example:

+  import gooey, Tkinter

-Gooey widgets can then be instantiated similarly to Tkinter widgets: \n frame = gooey.Frame(parent)
+Gooey widgets can then be instantiated similarly to Tkinter widgets:

+  frame = gooey.Frame(parent)